Prabhsukhan Singh Gill: 2022–23 season: Contract extension

-After a good individual season, the Kerala Blasters announced that Gill had signed a two-year contract with the club till 2024.
+After a good individual season, Kerala Blasters announced that Gill had signed a two-year contract with the club till 2024.
 On 19 November, Gill kept his 9th clean sheet for the Blasters in a 1–0 away win against Hyderabad FC and surpassed Sandip Nandy to become the all-time highest clean-sheet holder for the club.

+East Bengal

+On 11 July 2023, SC East Bengal announced the signing of Gill for a reported transfer fee of ₹1.2 crore, the highest for an Indian goalkeeper, on a three-year deal.

 International career

 While a member of the Chandigarh Football Academy, Gill had a trial with the India under-17 side which was to take part in the 2017 FIFA U-17 World Cup in India.
 The trial was successful and Gill joined the team and the AIFF Elite Academy.
 On 21 September 2017, Gill was announced to be part of the 21-man side that would participate in the FIFA U-17 World Cup.
 He would be the number 2 goalkeeper for the side, behind Dheeraj Singh Moirangthem, during the U-17 World Cup.

 On 26 October 2017, after the FIFA U-17 World Cup, Gill was selected to be part of the India under-20 side for the 2018 AFC U-19 Championship qualifiers.
 On 6 August 2018, India U20 national team defeated the six time world champions Argentina under-20 by 2–1 where Gill's two saves during the fifty sixth and sixty first minutes was crucial in deciding the match.

 In March 2022, Gill was called up for the senior national squad by coach Igor Štimac ahead of India's two friendly matches against Bahrain and Belarus.